gecio/gecio.github.io/docs/_optimist/guided_tour/step12/index.en.md

 You have now created a VM based on your knowledge from steps 7 to 11, you can reach it from the internet, and have logged in with SSH.

-In the next step, we will break away from individual instances and you will create a stack.
+In the next step, you will break away from individual instances and will create a stack.